 Lastly, you should remember that it’s perfectly fine to struggle with water retention and in making these dietary and lifestyle changes.
 It can often take a while before you see any significant effects or discover which methods work best for you and your particular situation.
 It is important to remember, however, that you don’t have to manage your water retention condition alone.
 Have trust in your doctors and schedule regular reviews if possible to work out a suitable water retention management plan together.
 You should also find support in your family and friends where possible to encourage you on your journey.
 For instance, learning yoga doesn’t have to be a solitary activity for you alone.

-If you stay positive, remain open to change, and actively seek support, water retention doesn’t have to be a challenge to overcome.
+Water retention doesn’t have to be a challenge to overcome.
 It should be noted, however, that on its own, water retention cannot be cured, but only reduced or managed.
 To fully address water retention, you need to eventually work towards targeting its root cause.

 If you have other unanswered health questions, feel free to check out Homage’s Health and Wellness Hub for quick and simple answers.